awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-jobs-trigger.md

 + `Name` – *Required:* UTF\-8 string, not less than 1 or more than 255 bytes long, matching the [Single-line string pattern](aws-glue-api-common.md#aws-glue-api-regex-oneLine)\.

   The name of the trigger\.
++ `WorkflowName` – UTF\-8 string, not less than 1 or more than 255 bytes long, matching the [Single-line string pattern](aws-glue-api-common.md#aws-glue-api-regex-oneLine)\.

+  The name of the workflow associated with the trigger\.
 + `Type` – *Required:* UTF\-8 string \(valid values: `SCHEDULED` \| `CONDITIONAL` \| `ON_DEMAND`\)\.

   The type of the new trigger\.
 + `Schedule` – UTF\-8 string\.

-  A `cron` expression used to specify the schedule\.
-For more information, see [Time\-Based Schedules for Jobs and Crawlers](https://docs.aws.amazon.com/glue/latest/dg/monitor-data-warehouse-schedule.html) in the *AWS Glue Developer Guide*\.
-For example, to run something every day at 12:15 UTC, specify: `cron(15 12 * * ? *)`\.
+  A `cron` expression used to specify the schedule \(see [Time\-Based Schedules for Jobs and Crawlers](https://docs.aws.amazon.com/glue/latest/dg/monitor-data-warehouse-schedule.html)\.
+For example, to run something every day at 12:15 UTC, you would specify: `cron(15 12 * * ? *)`\.

-  This field is required when the trigger type is `SCHEDULED`\.
+  This field is required when the trigger type is SCHEDULED\.
 + `Predicate` – A [Predicate](#aws-glue-api-jobs-trigger-Predicate) object\.

   A predicate to specify when the new trigger should fire\.